luabind/luabind/doc/object.rst

 The ``object_cast`` function casts the value of an object to a C++ value.
 You can supply a policy to handle the conversion from lua to C++.
 If the cast cannot be made a ``cast_failed`` exception will be thrown.
-If you have defined LUABIND_NO_ERROR_CHECKING (see `Build options`_) no checking will occur, and if the cast is invalid the application may very well crash.
+If you have defined LUABIND_NO_ERROR_CHECKING (see :ref:`part-build-options`) no checking will occur, and if the cast is invalid the application may very well crash.
 The nothrow versions will return an uninitialized ``boost::optional<T>`` object, to indicate that the cast could not be performed.

 The function signatures of all of the above functions are really templates for the object parameter, but the intention is that you should only pass